d12frosted/elpa-mirror/nongnu/evil-matchit-readme.txt

   This is actually an advantage of Emacs, you can tweak the select region without go into visual state at all.

+5.2 EVIL is not used
+────────────────────

+  Use `evilmi-jump-items-native' to replace `evilmi-jump-items'.
+Evil text object "%" is de-activated.

+  But all the other commands like `evilmi-delete-items' and `evilmi-select-items' still work.

 6 Advanced tips